 The diagram shows how all the activities for the delivery of full-lifecycle Business Continuity fit together and complement each other.
 The timeline for the Business Continuity project moves from left to right.
-All the phases of the diagram follow the standard Business Continuity Lifecycle as laid out in the Business Continuity Institute’s Good Practice Guidelines and BS25999.
+All the phases of the diagram follow the standard Business Continuity Lifecycle as laid out in the Business Continuity Institute’s Good Practice Guidelines and ISO 22301.

 1. Gap Analysis (optional)

 When developing Business Continuity some organisations may already have elements of business continuity in place so they may want to look at how much work is required to develop Business Continuity, taking into account existing work carried out.
 PlanB Consulting will always try and use as many existing elements of Business Continuity work as possible and incorporate them within the project as we do not want to carry out unnecessary work.
 Other clients may want a gap analysis undertaking in order to look at the scope, the work involved and the cost of the Business Continuity project.
 This enables them to obtain the necessary budget, identify internally those people who are going to help in the development and obtain internal support embarking on the project.

 2. Business Continuity Programme Set-Up and “Kick off Meeting’.